Dorothy Zbornak: Fictional character biography

-Born in New York City (as was actress Bea Arthur), Dorothy is the daughter of Italian immigrants Sophia and Salvadore Petrillo.
+Born in New York City (as was actress Bea Arthur), Dorothy Petrillo is the daughter of Italian immigrants Sophia and Salvadore Petrillo.
 Dorothy states in one episode that she is a Leo (born in July or August).
 In the episode "Nothing to Fear But Fear Itself" (1987), Sophia says Dorothy was conceived in 1931, after Sophia and Salvadore's first argument as newlyweds (Bea Arthur herself was born in 1922).
 In the episode "Till Death Do We Volley" (1989), it is said Dorothy attended her high school prom in 1946, though it is not mentioned if this was during her senior year or if she was younger (as some high schools have junior proms, junior/senior proms, and proms that allow anyone in high school to attend).
 A later episode, "An Illegitimate Concern", implies her graduation date would have been 1949.
-Dorothy was regarded to be in her mid-50s in the first season of The Golden Girls (Bea Arthur was 63 when the show began).
-In the show's final season in 1992, Dorothy's age is stated as 62 (Bea Arthur was 70 at the time).
+Dorothy was regarded as being in her mid-50s in the first season of The Golden Girls (Bea Arthur was 63 when the show began).
+In the show's final season in 1992, Dorothy's age is stated as 60 (Bea Arthur was 70 at the time).

 Dorothy was called "Pussycat" by her mother and "Spumoni Face" by her father.
 According to the episode "Mary Has A Little Lamb", Dorothy's childhood nickname among other children was "Moose".
 In the fourth-season episode "Foreign Exchange," Dorothy discovers there is a possibility that she is the biological daughter of Dominic and Philomena Bosco, who claim they switched babies with the Petrillos at the hospital.
 Dorothy later dismisses this possibility, deciding the people who raised her are her real parents.
 Dorothy has two younger siblings, her brother Phil and her sister Gloria, nicknamed "Kitten" (played first by Doris Belack and later by Dena Dietrich).
 At an early age, Phil demonstrates that he sometimes prefers to wear feminine clothing, and Dorothy accepts this, remarking later that she sometimes borrowed her brother's outfits.
 While Dorothy and Phil are close and maintain affection into adulthood, Dorothy and Gloria are often at odds.
 Dorothy believes that Gloria unfairly judges her and resents that her mother sometimes refers to the younger sister as the "good daughter," while Gloria resents Dorothy, considering her to be the favored daughter for being so responsible and intelligent.
 In adulthood, Dorothy becomes estranged from Gloria after the younger sister marries a wealthy man.